mjaved495/OpenHarvester/README.md

 # OpenHarvester

-OpenHarvesters harvest publications metadata from different sources (such as CrossRef, PubMed and DBLP) and identify publications for an author.
+OpenHarvesters harvest publications metadata from different sources (CrossRef, PubMed and DBLP) and identify publications for an author.

 # How to Run